Some of the links on this site are affiliate links. Read our full disclaimer here.

 Interestingly, Texas has the most cattle in the United States followed by Nebraska, then Kansas.
 Texas accounts for roughly 13% of the cattle inventory in the United States.
 It's a safe bet you will find a lot of ranches in the state of Texas.

-But who owns the biggest of them all, the largest ranches in the United States?
+So, are you curious who owns the largest ranches in the United States?

 1. The King Ranch